PLATFORM LIFTS I MARCH 12 2020

 Here at Premier Lift Group, we recognise the crucial role lifts play in the lives of disabled people.
-As such, many of our installations can be made with disabled users in mind, including our platform lifts, passenger lifts, and incline and step lifts.
-Our involvement in a number of high-profile accessibility projects—from installing incline step lifts at Old Trafford football stadium to platform lifts at the Honourable Society of Lincoln’s Inn—shows that we can successfully work with the Equality Act legislation in mind.
+As such, many of our installations can be made with disabled users in mind, including our platform lifts, passenger lifts, and wheelchair step lifts.
+Our involvement in a number of high-profile accessibility projects—from installing incline step lifts at Old Trafford football stadium to platform lift restoration at Killua Castle in Ireland —shows that we can successfully work with the Equality Act legislation in mind.

 So, if you need a lift installed to improve accessibility to your building, our range of solutions and experienced team means you can rely on us to do the job.
 Please don’t hesitate to get in contact today and see how we can help you.